-Two dead in Mexico after storm Roslyn dumps heavy rains, flooding | Science-Environment
+Two dead in Mexico after Storm Roslyn dumps heavy rains, flooding | Science-Environment

 Only minor damage was reported in neighboring Jalisco, according to the state's governor.
 The busy international Puerto Vallarta airport resumed all operations.
 Some people who evacuated had returned to their homes.
 Officials were working to restore power in areas that experienced outages.

 Beaches along the coast remained closed.
 The NHC warned of swells that were "likely to cause life-threatening surf and rip current conditions."
-Heavy rainfall and flooding were expected to continue in some areas of the storm's path, the NHC said.
-Up to 10 inches (25 cm) of rain was expected on the upper coast of Jalisco and Nayarit.
-Southeastern Sinaloa and southern Durango into southwestern Zacatecas could see as much as 8 inches of rain.
+Heavy rainfall was expected to continue in some areas of the storm's path, the NHC said.
+Rain could lead to flash flooding and landslides in areas of rugged terrain, the center warned.

 Read more: EXPLAINER-How hurricanes cause dangerous, destructive storm surges